-After determining the mounting position, refer to the physical dimensions as shown in below figures or use the base of the inverter as a template to mark your mounting screw locations.
+After determining the mounting position, refer to the physical dimensions as shown in the figures below or use the base of the inverter as a template to mark your mounting screw locations.
 After marking the mounting screw locations, mount the unit with appropriate mounting hardware.